ddiazdom/grlBWT/README.md

 ## Bugs

-This tool still contains experimental code, so it is probably that you will find bugs.
+This tool still contains experimental code, so you will probably find bugs.
 Please report it in this repository.

 ## Author